- Search The Registry

 - My Account

-On this date, Philippa D. Schuyler was born in 1931.
-She was a Black concert pianist.
+On this date, in 1931, Philippa D. Schuyler was born.
+She was a Black concert pianist and writer.

 She had a measured IQ of 180 at age seven, graduated from elementary school at age ten, had written over 100 compositions by thirteen, and for that birthday, completed "Manhattan Nocturne," her first orchestra work, scored for 100 instruments.
 The New York Philharmonic performed this piece during the last performance of the Young People's Concert season (1944-45).

 After high school graduation at age fifteen, Schuyler wrote "The Rhapsody of Youth" in honor of the inauguration of Haitian president Paul Magloire.
-She was knighted for this and gave command performances for Ethiopia’s Halie Selassie and Queen Elizabeth of Belgium.
+She was knighted for this and performed command for Ethiopia’s Halie Selassie and Queen Elizabeth of Belgium.

-She was a devoted Catholic, fluent in several languages, and a writer of several books.
+She was a devoted Catholic, fluent in several languages, and wrote several books.
 She began a career in journalism as a news correspondent just before her death.
 Philippa Schuyler died on May 9, 1967, in a helicopter crash in Da Hang during the Vietnam War.
 She was trying to help remove Catholic schoolchildren from the fighting.

 Black Women in America An Historical Encyclopedia